danforbes/substrate-wiki/Style-Guide.md

 # Style Guide for Rust in Polkadot

 - Indent using tabs
+- Try to keep lines less than 80 characters long, and certainly no longer than 120.
+For this purpose, tabs are considered 4 characters wide.
 - Never have spaces on a line prior to a non-whitespace character
 - Follow-on lines are only ever a single indent from the original line.
 ```rust